vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

     {title: 'book5', author: 'author3'},
 ])
 ```

 Run the seeding command on a shell within the container.
-If you are still within the terminal that generated models, you are right where you need to be and you can skip the `docker-compose exec` and get to `rails db:seed`:
+If you are still within the terminal that generated models and migrated db, you are right where you need to be and you can skip the `docker-compose exec` and get to `rails db:seed`:

 ```bash
 docker-compose exec app /bin/bash